Bay Area Road Trip: Monterey Bay - 510 Families

 Bay Area Road Trip: Monterey Bay

-The Monterey Bay Aquarium is one of California’s best indoor tourist attractions, a perfect mission for the long days of November or December school closures.
+The Monterey Bay Aquarium is one of California’s best indoor tourist attractions, a perfect mission for the long days of winter school closures.
 Or try it over the summer and add on some beach time.
 It’s a quick two-hour drive from the East Bay.
 And the best part is that kids of all ages will be captivated.

 Day Trip to Monterey